“DNA and RNA are the genetic material of every life on earth, made up of sugar, phosphate and nitrogenous bases.”

 On the other side, the function of RNA is to form a protein.

-Actually, RNA collects the coding information from DNA through transcription and translates it into a chain of amino acid.
+Actually, RNA collects the coding information from DNA through transcription and translates it into a chain of amino acids.
 (A long chain of amino acid- polypeptide chain, creates protein).

 On the basis of that, another difference between both is that-

-“The DNA is self-replicating while the RNA is synthesised from DNA only when it needed.”
+“The DNA is self-replicating while the RNA is synthesized from DNA only when it needed.”